Shortnose sturgeon

 Fishing for sturgeon was a common practice among Native Americans and settlers who arrived along the East Coast of North America.

-The shortnose sturgeon (Huso brevirostrum) is a small and endangered species of North American sturgeon.
+The shortnose sturgeon (Acipenser brevirostrum) is a small and endangered species of North American sturgeon.
 As with most sturgeons, it is an anadromous bottom-feeder, which migrates upstream to spawn but spends most of its life feeding in rivers, deltas and estuaries.

 Shortnose sturgeons are long-lived and slow to sexually mature.
 The shortnose sturgeon is often mistaken as a juvenile Atlantic sturgeon (A. oxyrinchus) because of its small size.
 Prior to 1973, U.S. commercial fishing records did not differentiate between the two species: both were reported as "common sturgeon", although it is believed based on sizes that the bulk of the catch was Atlantic sturgeon.
 The shortnose is distinguishable from the Atlantic sturgeon due to its shorter and rounder head.

 Taxonomy

-The current genus is Acipenser.
+The species is currently placed in the genus Acipenser.
 However, some have suggested that the genus Acipenser is paraphyletic, and it is more accurately placed in the genus Huso.
-If followed, shortnose sturgeon would be one of two species of Huso found in North America alongside the lake sturgeon (A. fulvescens).
-However, subsequent analyses have demonstrated that this reclassification was based on flawed data and misinterpretations of phylogenetic relationships.
-No recognized taxonomic or scientific authority currently accepts the use of Huso for this species, and the claim that it is one of two Huso species in North America—alongside the lake sturgeon —is false.
-The valid and accepted genus designation remains Acipenser.
+If followed, shortnose sturgeon would be one of two species of Huso found in North America alongside the lake sturgeon (H. fulvescens).
+However, later studies found that Huso is a junior synonym of the genus name Sterletus, coined for the sterlet.
+After previously placing the species in Huso in 2025, Eschmeyer's Catalog of Fishes returned all the reclassified species to Acipenser later that same year, until the nomenclature could be clarified.